-NFL great Natrone Means, enters his third season on the Rams staff as the team’s running backs coach.
+NFL great Natrone Means, enters his third season on the Rams staff as the team’s running backs coach. in the fall of 2019, he made the transition to the team's associate head coach.
 Means is best known for his stellar career in the National Football League (NFL) where he enjoyed a seven-year career that included a trip to Super Bowl XXIX.
 During that appearance, he became the youngest player (22) to score a touchdown in the Super Bowl when he scored on a one-yard touchdown rush in the first quarter.
 He was drafted by the Chargers in the second round (41st) of the 1993 NFL Draft.
 For his career, he totaled 5,215 yards and 45 touchdowns.
 The highlight came during the 1994 season when he rushed for 1,350 yards and 12 touchdowns.
 During his career, Means was an All-Pro selection as well as a Pro Bowl selection in 1994.
 In 2009, he was also honored as a member of the San Diego Chargers’ 50th Anniversary Team in 2009 and was a finalist in 2012 to be inducted into the San Diego Chargers Hall of Fame.

 Prior to playing in the NFL, Means attended the University of North Carolina at Chapel Hill where he enjoyed a great collegiate career.
 He was a two-time first team All-ACC selection and finished his career with 3,074 total rushing yards and 34 touchdowns on 605 attempts.
 He also had 61 receptions for 500 yards as well.